 Sage People, part of Sage Business Cloud, enables mid-size, multinational companies to manage workforces through its global, cloud HR and people system, transforming how organizations acquire, engage, manage and develop their employees.
 Implemented quickly and simple to use, the award-winning system increases workforce visibility, HR productivity and provides better experiences across the entire workforce.

 Sage is the global market leader for technology that helps businesses of all sizes manage everything from money to people – whether they’re a start-up, scale-up or enterprise.
-We do this through Sage Business Cloud – the one and only business management solution that customers will ever need, comprising Accounting, Sage Intacct, Enterprise Management, People and Payroll, and Payments and Banking.
+We do this through Sage Business Cloud – the one and only business management solution that customers will ever need, comprising Accounting, Sage Intacct, Sage X3, Sage People and Payroll, and Payments and Banking.